danseid/ngx-signal-flow/README.md

-🚀 ngx-signal-store
+🚀 ngx-signal-flow

-Welcome to ngx-signal-store, a powerful state management library for Angular applications! 🌟
+Welcome to ngx-signal-flow, a powerful state management library for Angular applications! 🌟

 📖 Overview

-ngx-signal-store is a lightweight and efficient state management library designed to simplify state handling in your Angular applications.
+ngx-signal-flow is a lightweight and efficient state management library designed to simplify state handling in your Angular applications.
 It leverages RxJS and Angular’s reactive programming capabilities to provide a seamless and scalable solution for managing your application’s state.

 ✨ Features